-Current treatment approaches – surgery, medications, and psychotherapy – can often help to alleviate the worst effects of illnesses such as major depression and post-traumatic stress, but they are imprecise and not universally effective.
-Through SUBNETS, DARPA seeks to generate the knowledge and technology required to deliver relief to patients with otherwise intractable neuropsychiatric illness.
+Current treatment approaches – surgery, medications and psychotherapy – can often help alleviate the worst effects of illnesses such as major depression and post-traumatic stress, but they are imprecise and not universally effective.
+Through SUBNETS, DARPA seeks to generate the knowledge and technology required to deliver relief to patients with an otherwise intractable neuropsychiatric illness.

 The SUBNETS vision is distinct from current therapeutic approaches in that it seeks to create an implanted, closed-loop diagnostic and therapeutic system for treating, and possibly even curing, neuropsychiatric illness.
 That vision is premised on the understanding that brain function – and dysfunction, in the case of neuropsychiatric illness – plays out across distributed neural systems, as opposed to being strictly relegated to distinct anatomical regions of the brain.

 SUBNETS uses these models to determine safe and effective therapeutic stimulation methodologies.
-The models will be adapted onto next-generation, closed-loop neural stimulators that exceed currently developed capacities for simultaneous stimulation and recording, with the goal of providing investigators and clinicians an unprecedented ability to record, analyze, and stimulate multiple brain regions for therapeutic purposes.
-DARPA intends for the SUBNETS program to culminate in technology demonstrations and submission of devices for approval by the U.S. Food and Drug Administration.
+The models will be adapted onto next-generation, closed-loop neural stimulators that exceed currently developed capacities for simultaneous stimulation and recording, with the goal of providing investigators and clinicians the unprecedented ability to record, analyze and stimulate multiple brain regions for therapeutic purposes.
+DARPA intends for the SUBNETS program to culminate in technology demonstrations and the submission of devices for approval by the U.S. Food and Drug Administration.

-SUBNETS is designed to advance neuropsychiatry beyond the realm of dialogue-driven observations and into the realm of therapy driven by quantifiable characteristics of neural state.
+SUBNETS is designed to advance neuropsychiatry beyond the realm of dialogue-driven observations and into the realm of therapy driven by quantifiable characteristics of the neural state.
 In doing so, the program would create one of the most comprehensive datasets of systems-based brain activity ever recorded.
-If successful, SUBNETS will lead to informed and precise neurotechnological therapy to produce major improvements in quality of life for Service members and veterans with neuropsychological illness who have very few options with existing therapies.
+If successful, SUBNETS will lead to informed and precise neurotechnological therapy to produce major improvements in quality of life for service members and veterans with neuropsychological illness who have very few options with existing therapies.